KenKundert/inform/README.rst

 The MessengerGenerator class takes the following arguments:

 severity = *None*:
-   Messages with severities get headers and the severity acts as label. is_error = *False*:
+   Messages with severities get headers.
+The header consists of the severity, the program name (if desired), and the culprit (if provided).
+If the message text does not contain a newline it is appended to the header.
+Otherwise the message text is indented and placed on the next line. is_error = *False*:
    Should message be counted as errors. log = *True*: